AshutoshAgarwal01/CovidPred_Repro/README.md

 * Install CloDSA by following [CLoDSA Instructions](https://github.com/joheras/CLoDSA)

-## How to filter and augment images.
+## How to filter, augment images and create train/ test sets.
 Following steps explain how to create datasets for training using code in this repository.

 * **Filtering data**: Execute following scripts (present in `Scripts\DataManipulation` directory) in given order to create datasets.